breakin/breakin.github.io/_source/snestistics-1.md

 theme: snestistics
 landing: index, snestistics
 ---
+(Notice that this is a historical post that has been re-posted.
+Most facts in this post are no longer true!)

 I've finally put some code up on the net!

 First I have a modified snes9x branch at https://github.com/breakin/snes9x-debugtrace.